tomwhite/gvcf-hbase/README.md

 We would like to have a storage layer for GVCF data with the following operations in the workflow:

-1. For each new sample in the batch, store all positions and variants in the GVCF file
+1. For each new sample in the batch, store all positions and variants in the GVCF file in HBase.
 2. For each variant in the store, read all genotypes for all samples
 3. For each position, read all genotypes for all samples